lab11/PlugWatch/powerwatch/electron_rev_3/README.md

 `stty -f /dev/tty.usbmodem14321 14400 && particle flash --usb $(ls -t | grep firmware | head -1)`

 The first part puts the particle into DFU mode.
+Note that you'll need to replace the `14321` in the above with whatever ID the USB Particle shows up on your machine (just use tab-completion).
 The last part chooses the most recent file based on filesystem timestamp.

 ### Listening to Serial